 In Victoria, the shore crossing is proposed to be located at Waratah Bay with the route crossing at the Waratah Bay-Shallow Inlet Coastal Reserve.
 From the land-sea joint located behind the coastal dunes, the land cable will extend underground for approximately 90 km to the converter station.
 From Waratah Bay the cable would run northwest to the Tarwin River Valley and then travel to the north to the Strzelecki Ranges.
 The route crosses the ranges between Dumbalk and Mirboo North before descending to the Latrobe Valley where it turns northeast to Hazelwood.
-The Victorian converter station will be at either a site south of Driffield or Hazelwood adjacent to the existing terminal station.
+The Victorian converter station.